PHYSICAL MODELING

 Innovative Measuring Device Development – Intelligent Stones

-For capturing the movement characteristics of transported stones in a flowing water body, the Institute of Hydraulic Engineering and River Research (IWA) uses intelligent stones.
-The new, exceptionally large model scales up to the unscaled model allow for the use of state-of-the-art sensor technology in individual bedload particles.
-Such “intelligent” pebbles can continuously record and characterize resting phases, mobilization, and transport.
-The capture of acceleration, angular velocity, and the surrounding magnetic field, in combination with mathematical filtering techniques, allows for an analysis of the precise movement patterns.
+To study the movement characteristics of transported stones in a flowing water body, the Institute for Hydraulic Engineering, Hydraulics, and River Research (IWA) employs “intelligent” stones.
+The new, large-scale models, including full-scale models, enable the use of state-of-the-art sensor technologies embedded within individual bedload particles.
+These “intelligent” stones allow for the continuous monitoring and characterization of immobile phases, mobilization, and transport.
+By measuring acceleration, angular velocity, and the surrounding magnetic field, combined with mathematical filtering techniques, the precise movement patterns of the stones can be analyzed.